+Laurie Tennent is an American photographer known for her distinctive, dramatic botanical images.
 Laurie first started experimenting with photography, flora, and technology as a student of Creative Studies in College.
-Today in her Birmingham Michigan studio, she goes way beyond traditional photography to produce larger than life botanicals that literally leap off the dramatic black aluminum background.
+Today in her Birmingham Michigan studio, she goes way beyond traditional photography to produce larger-than-life botanicals that literally leap off the dramatic black aluminum background.

-Laurie doesn’t share all the details of how she creates the incredible depth in her work.
-We call it Laurie’s magic pixie dust.
-What we can tell you, is that she uses and electrostatic process to embed her images into aluminum.
+Laurie doesn’t share all the details of how she creates the incredible depth in her work, we call it Laurie’s magic pixie dust.
+What we can tell you, is that she uses an electrostatic process to embed her images into aluminum.
 That process, though expensive, makes her work highly unusual and very durable.
 They can even be displayed outdoors.